AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Booting Up and Initial Configuration
 #####################################

-CloudN supports a browser based GUI Interface and REST APIs.
+CloudN supports a browser based GUI Interface and APIs.

 After the virtual machine boots up, you must first log in to the machine while still in hypervisor console.